 A rifled bore means that spiraled grooves are cut into the bore of the gun barrel.

 The purpose behind a rifled bore is to make the ammo spin when its fired.
 This allows the trajectory of the bullet to be more accurate.
 The fact that the ammo spins also allows it to travel further.

-Revolvers hold their ammunition in a revolving cylinder.
-Pistols, by comparison, typically have a removable magazine which holds the ammunition.
+Revolvers hold their ammunition in a revolving cylinder that cycles the next round after each shot.
+Pistols, by comparison, typically hold their ammo in a removable magazine.